 - 1 tbs sugar

-- Lay the thinly slice beef on a chopping board and place 1 stick of each coloured cupsicum on the beef then tightly roll it up.
+- Lay the thinly slice beef on a chopping board and place prepared scallions and vegetables on the beef then tightly roll it up.
+The beef stlip should be about 20cm (8 inch) long.
+If the meat is shorter than it, overwrap beef slices slightly to make it 20cm (8 inch) long.

-- Repeat this same process until all the beef is used (I made about 15 roll ups out of 300 g beef)
+- Repeat this same process until all the beef is used (I made about 8 negimaki out of 300 g beef)

 - Cover the roll ups with flour.